openwall/john-packages/readme.md

 [![Windows Downloads][linkBadgeDownloadWindows]][linkReleases]

-Using the above instructions you can install the released version of John the Ripper Jumbo 1+, the hot and bleeding version, or a previous stable version in your system.
+Using the instructions above, you can install the released version of `john`, or the bleeding development version, or an earlier stable version on your system.

 The package contains all the executables and libraries needed to run a fresh John the Ripper installation.